ibrahimkeyboad/aliexpress-clone/README.md

 - **Cross-Platform Accessibility:** Access your favorite marketplace anywhere, any time, on any device.
 - **Multi-Language Support:** Shop in your preferred language, making your experience as comfortable as it is exciting.

-**AppName transformed the global online shopping paradigm.
+**Alexpress-clone transformed the global online shopping paradigm.
 Are you ready to be part of this revolution?
 Download now and join the community that's expanding horizons—one product at a time!**

 ### Application Images